learn-co-students/seattle-web-111819/15-sinatra-REst/README.md

 - [ ] Implement Read out of CRUD

 ### Deliverables
-- [ ] Create an index for your site that lists all of the existing books
+- [x] Create an index for your site that lists all of the existing books
-- [ ] User should be able to view information about a specific book.
+- [x] User should be able to view information about a specific book.
+- [ ] A user should be able to create a new book and add it to the database
+- [ ] A user should be able to edit an existing book
+- [ ] A user should be able to delete an existing book

+## Steps and Questions to think about
+- Model: (Do I need to make any changes to my models for this deliverable)
+    - No create is already given to us from Active Record
+- Controller:
+    - What is my HTTP Verb/Method I am going to use
+        - POST -> /
+    - What do I need to pass as my resource
+- View :
+    - What should I call my view

 ### Reviews
 [ERB](https://marketplace.visualstudio.com/items?itemName=CraigMaslowski.erb)